man-group/dtale/README.md

 dtale.show(pd.DataFrame([1,2,3]))
 ```

-IFfthis does not work for you try using `USE_NGROK` which is described in the next section.
+If this does not work for you try using `USE_NGROK` which is described in the next section.

 ### Kaggle